A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: First-order stationarity and asymptotic convergence

-As for the exponential rate of convergence of the first-order and second-order stationary points of SAA for a specific GAN, one can refer to \cite[Proposition 4.3]{JC2022optimality}.
-In what follows, we mainly focus on the almost surely convergence analysis between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX}.
-If the problem is well-behaved and the global minimax points are achievable, we will consider the convergence of global minimax points between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX}.
-Otherwise, the first-order stationary points (Definition \ref{Def2}) can be calculated.
-Thus, we will also consider the convergence of first-order stationary points of problems \eqref{SAA_MINIMAX} as $N\to\infty$.
+As for the exponential rate of convergence of the first-order and second-order stationary points of SAA for a specific GAN, one can refer to \cite[Proposition 4.3]{jiang2023optimality}.
+In what follows, we mainly focus on the almost surely convergence analysis between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX} as $N$ tends to infinity.
+If the problem is well-behaved and the global minimax points are achievable, we consider the convergence of global minimax points between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX}.
+Otherwise, the first-order stationary points (Definition \ref{Def2}) are getatable.
+Thus, we need also consider the convergence of first-order stationary points between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX} as $N$ tends to infinity.